Troubleshooting common PHP debugging issues

 mvcommand.
 Renaming project files or folders using Finder may result in strange behaviour.
 See here for more details.

-There are some rare cases when breakpoints can't be hit due to technical limitations, e.g. caused by the way how PHP generates byte-code.
+There are some rare cases when breakpoints can't be hit due to technical limitations, for example caused by the way how PHP generates byte-code.
 See here for more details.

 When using Xdebug, you can use the